3 days in alicante: Itinerary

 Is 3 days enough for Alicante?

-Which area should I stay in for this itinerary?
+Where should I stay for this itinerary?

 What is the best day to visit Santa Barbara Castle?